Generated cedar-lined northern Michigan trout river scene representing the Jordan River, not an exact location photo

 Backup water

-If the Jordan is muddy or overcrowded, switch to a larger nearby river where visibility and access recover faster instead of forcing a marginal cedar-corridor day.
+If the Jordan is muddy or overcrowded, switch to a larger nearby river where visibility and access recover faster instead of forcing a marginal cedar-area day.

-Check the current Michigan inland fishing regulations summary and map layer before fishing because the Jordan can carry reach-specific trout tackle, season, and harvest rules.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current Michigan inland fishing rules summary and map layer before fishing because the Jordan can carry section-by-section trout tackle, season, and harvest rules.

 Graves Crossing campground